albaintor/integration_panasonicbluray/README.md

 Please read our [contribution guidelines](CONTRIBUTING.md) before opening a pull request.

-## Create own Ubuntu VM
+## Create own Ubuntu VM to patch the Player

+An Ubuntu linux x86-64 system is necessary to patch the player : either use the VM from the supplied link or build your own one like here.
+The Linux system needs to be updated with additional libraries to make the patcher program work.

-Download Ubuntu VDI image for VirtualBox such as https://www.osboxes.org/ubuntu/ Install the following packages :
+Download Ubuntu VDI image for VirtualBox such as https://www.osboxes.org/ubuntu/ Install the following packages (first one to get easier clipboard copy/paste...) :
 ```
 sudo apt-get install virtualbox-ext-pack
+sudo apt-get install 7-zip
 sudo apt-get install libboost-program-options-dev
 ```

 Edit $HOME/.basrhc profile file and add :
 `export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/usr/lib/x86_64-linux-gnu`

-Switch to root user and copy the following files from the lib subfolder into the /usr/lib/x86_64-linux-gnu folder :
+Switch to root user `su - root` and copy the following files from the lib subfolder of the patch program folder into the `/usr/lib/x86_64-linux-gnu` folder :
 <img width="972" height="26" alt="image" src="https://github.com/user-attachments/assets/3ebad0ca-9916-4fd6-a279-d9229c01b580" />
+These shared libraries are no longer available on the repository and are necessary to make the `Patcher` create the disk image

 The `Patcher` program should work correctly